Zanphara/Robotics/README.md

 # Robotics
-this is the repo for my obsidian vualt
+this is the repo for my obsidian vault